-1. All new students, in transitional kindergarten through grade 12, must provide proof of polio, diphtheria, pertussis, tetanus, measles, mumps, rubella, and varicella (chickenpox) immunizations.

-2. All transitional kindergarten and kindergarten students must also provide proof of vaccination against hepatitis B.

-3. All seventh-grade students must also provide proof of a second immunization for measles, mumps, rubella, and a pertussis booster vaccination.
+- 1. All new students, in transitional kindergarten through grade 12, must provide proof of polio, diphtheria, pertussis, tetanus, measles, mumps, rubella, and varicella (chickenpox) immunizations; and any other diseases deemed appropriate by the department. - 2.
+All transitional kindergarten and kindergarten students must also provide proof of vaccination against hepatitis B. - 3.
+All seventh-grade students must also provide proof of a second immunization for measles, mumps, rubella, and a pertussis booster vaccination.
 Commencing on July 1, 2011, the governing authority shall not unconditionally admit or advance any pupil to the 7th through 12th grade levels unless the pupil has been fully immunized against pertussis, including all pertussis boosters appropriate for the pupil's age.
 (Health & Safety Code § 120365(d))